 When competition finally arrived, term “usability” started to become popular and webmasters were expected to create something usable.

 Today designers are meant to design and coders/developers/programmers are out there to code amazing things.
 Both positions have been forced to split apart, just because both became equally important.
-The web started to get fully professional and there’s no time for play of unicorns *.
+The web started to get fully professional and there’s no time to play unicorns *.

 As Roger Belveal said on Quora: “Some people can play the piano and the banjo, but when they play them both at once it sounds really crappy.” (recommended read on this subject, also by Roger: Yes Virginia, About Unicorns).

-Professionalism equals ability to stay focused.
-Successful products needs people with different perspectives, working together and staying focused on their greatest strengths.
+Professionalism equals the ability to stay focused.
+Successful products need people with different perspectives, working together and staying focused on their greatest strengths.

 Coding designers and designing developers don’t (usually) know nearly enough about the alien field to work efficiently.
 The result is unsatisfactory and as Jared Zimmerman, said on Quora: “(they) end up only coding what they can design or designing within their limited coding abilities.”.
 That’s definitely not something that anybody dreams of.
 We want perfect design and perfect code for our products, right?

-We want people of different fields to have common means of communication.
+We want people from different fields to have common means of communication.
 We want them to understand each other.

 It’s great for a developer and designer to share skills because then they can use the same vocabulary.
 Anything that improves communication is, clearly, going to be a good idea.